Skip to the content

 Sheffield Assay Office

-In 2022 we celebrated 20 years of the commissioning programme Precious Little Gems with a new display in collaboration with Sheffield Assay Office.
-We are working together to mark the 250th anniversary of the company in 2023.
+In 2022 we celebrated 20 years of the joint commissioning programme Precious Little Gems with a new display in collaboration with Sheffield Assay Office.
+This was followed in 2023 with a new display developed to mark the 250th anniversary of the company.

 South Yorkshire Integrated Care Strategy